gtk-rs/gtk4-rs/book/src/css.md

 ## Nodes

-In the previous examples a widget always corresponded to a single CSS node.
+In the previous examples, a widget always corresponded to a single CSS node.
 This is not always the case.
 For example, [`gtk::MenuButton`](../docs/gtk4/struct.MenuButton.html) has multiple CSS nodes.
 Let us see how that works.